 The Program Manager (PM) will report CCA compliance to the Milestone Decision Authority (MDA) and the Component Chief Information Officer (CIO) or designee.
-For IT programs employing an incremental development model , the PM will report CCA compliance at each Limited Deployment Decision Point.
+The PM will report CCA compliance for IT programs that employ an incremental development model at each Limited Deployment Decision Point.

-- The term “information technology” with respect to an executive agency means any equipment or interconnected system or subsystem of equipment, that is used in the automatic acquisition, storage, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information by the executive agency.
+- The term “information technology” concerning an executive agency means any equipment or interconnected system or subsystem of equipment that is used in the automatic acquisition, storage, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information by the executive agency.

 AcqLinks and References: